-We recommend using FMLE on Mac or Wirecast as both can send three separate streams to our platform.
+We recommend using OBS Multi RTMP plugin, vMix, FMLE on Mac or Wirecast as all can send three separate streams to our platform.
 Alternatively, any other RTMP encoder that can send multiple streams (with different resolutions and bitrates) will work.

 2. Recommended Bitrates For The Different Resolutions:

 2K - up to 8 Mbits when multiple streams are sent from your RTMP encoder or up to 4 Mbits for a single stream.

 1080p - up to 6 Mbits when multiple streams are sent from your RTMP encoder or up to 4 Mbits for a single stream.

 240p - up to 0.2 Mbits

 When streaming with OBS, it’s important to make sure your bitrate is well within the optimal range to avoid annoying buffering.
 We recommend streaming at a bitrate less than 4 mbps.

 Make sure your RTMP encoder is set to stream with H.264 video codec and AAC for audio codec.
 If MP3 audio codec is used, iOS devices will not have sound.
 Any other codecs will trigger the delivery to go via our fallback Flash Player instead of the default HTML5 player.